kubernetes-sigs/cluster-api-provider-vsphere/README.md

 - Open a [new issue][new_issue].
 - Remember that users might be searching for your issue in the future, so please give it a meaningful title to help others.
 - Clearly define the use case, using concrete examples.
-EG: I type `this` and cluster-api-provider-aws does `that`.
+EG: I type `this` and cluster-api-provider-vsphere does `that`.
 - Some of our larger features will require some design.
 If you would like to include a technical design for your feature please include it in the issue.
 - After the new feature is well understood, and the design agreed upon, we can start coding the feature.
 We would love for you to code it.
 So please open up a **WIP** *(work in progress)* pull request, and happy coding.